compor/DecoupleLoopsFront/README.md

 - make sure clang/clang++ is in your `$PATH` along with required environment variables (see `utils/scripts/` directory):
   - compiler selection is catered by the `exports_local_*` scripts under `utils/scripts` directory for my current machine, so adjust appropriately for your setup.
-  - export one of the `exports_dep_*` scripts, depending on the kind of setup you are interested in.
+  - export one of the `exports_deps_*` scripts, depending on the kind of setup you are interested in.
 - `mkdir my-build-dir`
 - optionally `mkdir my-install-dir`
 - `[path to repo]/utils/build.sh [path torepo] [path to installation dir]`